Contact Center Solutions Featured Article

 FTC Accepts Settlements with Companies that Exposed Consumers' Sensitive Personal Information

-The United States Federal Trade Commission (FTC (News - Alert)) has accepted final settlements with two operations that were charged with illegally exposing sensitive personal information of thousands of consumers.
+The United States Federal Trade Commission (FTC) has accepted final settlements with two operations that were charged with illegally exposing sensitive personal information of thousands of consumers.

 Utah-based debt collector EPN, Inc. and Georgia auto dealer Franklin Budget Car Sales, Inc. were charged for letting peer-to-peer file-sharing software to be installed on consumers’ corporate computer systems which led to the security breach.